alex/what-happens-when/README.rst

   tiny amount of current gets transferred to the finger.
 This completes the circuit through the electrostatic field of the conductive layer and creates a voltage drop at that point on the screen.
-The ``screen controller`` then raises an interrupt reporting the coordinate of the keypress.
+The ``screen controller ( which is a circuit behind the screen ( tiny processing chip ))`` then raises an interrupt reporting the coordinate of the keypress to the cpu.

 - Then the mobile OS notifies the currently focused application of a press event in one of its GUI elements (which now is the virtual keyboard application